chanamart/Boomer-JS-Fullstack-2018-01-Server/README.md

 # Boomer-JS-Fullstack-2018-01-Server

+## API using koa-smart and sequelize

 ## Directory structure

 The repository root contains auxiliary files like `package.json`, `.gitignore`, etc.

-- `config`: the bdd's configuration is stored here
+- `config`: the database's configuration is stored here
 - `src`: the app's code is stored here
-  - `db`: the migration's files is stored here (migration/seeders)
+  - `db`: the migration's files are stored here (migration/seeders)
   - `locales`: all files needed to Internationalize your api (I18n)
   - `routes`: API endpoints go here, all files extending the RouteBase class will be loaded automatically
-  - `models`: the migration's files is stored here (migration/seeders)
+  - `models`: Tables go here, sequelize models that you will be able to use later
   - `middleware`: custom middleware for your application, written koa-style.

 ## Get started

-Clone this repository, remove the `.git` directory, run `git init`, and adjust details in `package.json`.

 Before installing, [download and install Node.js](https://nodejs.org/en/download/). **Node.js v10.13.0** or higher will be required.